 An optional member is not guaranteed to be implemented by the adopter, so Swift doesn't know whether it's safe to send a Flier either the song message or the sing message.
-How Swift solves that problem depends on whether this is an optional property or an optional method.

-In the case of an optional property like song, Swift solves the problem by wrapping its fetched value in an Optional.
+In the case of an optional property like song, Swift solves the problem by wrapping its value in an Optional.
 If the Flier adopter doesn't implement the property, the result is nil and no harm done: